multi-learn/summit/docs/source/tutorials/example0.rst

 ----------

 Thanks to |platf| we were able to get a benchmark of mono- and multiview algorithms on a classification task.
-In the following tutorials, we will develop the features of |platf| on several examples.
+In the following tutorials, we will develop the features of |platf| on several samples.